Financial-Times/origami-website/_specification-v1/sass.md

 A brand may be thought of as a theme, in that it uses Sass to change the appearence of a component.
 But it may also provide unique features with brand specifc Sass.
 For an example see our [component brand documentation](/docs/components/branding/).

-A project chooses a brand by [setting the brand variable](/docs/components/branding/#configure-your-projects-brand), which effects all Origami components included by that project.
+A project chooses a brand by [setting the brand variable](/docs/components/branding/#configure-your-projects-brand), which affects all Origami components included by that project.
 If no brand is chosen the master brand is used by default.

 ### Register Supported Brands